legendarycode3/library-management-smart-contract/README.md

 ## Project Overview
 `LibraryManagement` is a decentralized smart contract built with Solidity for managing books on-chain.
 The contract allows a library owner to register books while enabling users to toggle the availability status of books transparently on the blockchain. </br>
-The system demonstrates how blockchain technology can be used for digital record management, ownership control, transparency, and event-driven tracking in a decentralized environment.
+The system demonstrates how blockchain technology can be used for digital record management, ownership control, transparency, and event-driven tracking in a decentralized environment. </br>

+Main Objective: </br>

 ## 📌 Features